Fairness vs. Risk in California Insurance Pricing

 The Rural Reality: Paying More, Getting Less

-Assemblyman Lackey, who represents a largely rural district in California, acknowledged that many of his constituents are feeling squeezed.
+Assemblyman Lackey, who represents a largely rural district, acknowledged that many of his constituents are being squeezed by rising rates and shrinking options.

 “Right now, the rates for some of these rural areas, in my opinion, are not reasonable,” he said.
 “Are they fair?
 Depends who you talk to.
 But reasonableness has to do with the ability to pay it.”

-That phrase — ability to pay — gets to the heart of the issue.
-When rates climb beyond what residents can afford, even “reasonable” premiums become unsustainable.
+That concept — ability to pay — is where actuarial logic collides with economic reality.
+When premiums rise beyond what residents can afford, even technically “reasonable” rates become functionally unsustainable.

-Lackey argued that while disparities between urban and rural areas are inevitable, regulators and insurers alike need to find a balance.
+Lackey stressed that while disparities between regions are unavoidable, regulators and insurers must still seek balance.

 “We’ve got to get there,” he said.
 “Because the public deserves that, and the institution deserves it.”

-He shared an anecdote about a woman from Big Bear, who argued that her higher premiums were unfair because city dwellers benefit from her community’s tourism economy.
+He shared a story of a Big Bear resident who argued that higher premiums were unfair because city residents benefit from her community’s tourism economy.

 “I live in Big Bear,” she told him.
 “You come here to vacation.
 So, in a way, I’m subsidizing you when you visit — just like you subsidize me when I come to the city.”

-Lackey sympathized but stressed that insurance isn’t about shared experiences — it’s about individual risk.
+Lackey sympathized with the sentiment but emphasized that insurance is not based on shared economic benefit — it’s based on individual risk.

 “I don’t know how you get away from not doing that,” he said.
 “These are realities that exist.”

-To make the point clearer, Susman and Lackey drew an analogy to auto insurance.
+To clarify the principle, Susman and Lackey compared property insurance to auto insurance.

-Susman agreed — and pointed out that this balance often goes unnoticed.
+Susman added that the reverse often goes unnoticed.

 “People in high wildfire zones talk about how unfair property insurance feels,” he said, “but they benefit from lower auto insurance rates.
 It works both ways.”

-Still, Lackey acknowledged that recent years have tested even the most sophisticated risk models.
+Lackey acknowledged that recent years have pushed even the most advanced risk models to their limits.

 “Because of the catastrophic circumstances over the last few years, many communities have been devastated,” he said.
 “We had an entire city go up in flames.
 That’s never happened before.”

-He was referring to the 2018 Camp Fire, which destroyed the town of Paradise, killing 85 people and leveling more than 18,000 structures.
+He was referring to the 2018 Camp Fire that destroyed Paradise, claiming 85 lives and over 18,000 structures.

 “Those claims were enormous,” he said.
 “And insurers call those ‘100-year events’ — but we’ve seen seven of them nationwide in just a decade.”